chatitze/hangmanweb/README.md

 The war file "hangmangame-1.0.0-BUILD-SNAPSHOT.war" will be generated under the target folder by running "mvn clean package" from the command line.
 Then the war file can be deployed and run on Tomcat server.

+I used MySql database to store the player and game details.
+There is a 'HahgmanGameDB.txt file added to the project folder that includes the database scripts.
+In my local the port for MySql is 3306, and both username and password is 'root'.
+These MySql definitions can be changed in class 'ApplicationContextConfig' under'com.hangman.spring.config' package.

 From the client point of view, there are three different pages:

 1. When the user hits "http://localhost:8080/hangmangame/"